SchenLong/CP_Framework/README.md

 - To establish contact and receive feedback, ideally the participation from public forces for this project.
 - The participation of foundations involved in Child exploitation organism for the establishement of this framework.
 - The support from a profesional psychologist for the CP investigators (the cost of the individual sessions will be covered by Black Capsu/e as part of its commmitement and support to the community)
+- black Capsu/e is a cie founded to provide external Cyberservices, I am the sole legal responsible, the idea to use its base as a legal shield for CP Investigators is not discarded.

 # Implementation and structure
 If an official structure would be required by law enforcement several solutions can be reasonably envisioned.